Local. Independent. Physician-Owned Since 1949.

 Skin Cancer Awareness

-Help protect yourself from getting skin cancer by getting your skin examined yearly and doing self-skin examinations every month for any new moles or changes using the ABCDEs.
-Here are some important tips to remember to keep your skin healthy this summer:
+Help protect yourself from skin cancer by having your skin examined yearly and doing monthly self-skin examinations for any new moles or changes, using the ABCDEs.
+Here are some important tips to remember to keep your skin healthy:

 • Use sunscreen daily with Zinc Oxide or Titanium Dioxide